-The Complainant's income approach was based on a typical rent of \$6.50 per square foot of building.
-This rate was based on four leases (two with start dates after July 1, 2010) in buildings in northeast Calgary industrial areas.
-The rent rates ranged from \$5.30 to \$8.20 per square foot.
-The Board is not convinced that the rental analysis is thorough enough to support a typical rent of \$6.50 per square foot.
+The Complainant's income approach was based on a typical rent of \$8.50 per square foot of building.
+This rate was based on seven leases with start dates from June 2009 to August 2010 in buildings in northeast Calgary industrial areas.
+The rent rate analysis focused on industrial rental bay sizes of 5,425 to 9,404 square feet.
+The Respondent presented owner provided information that there were three bays in the building and these were 2,052 square feet, 12,272 square feet and 30,200 square feet, respectively.
+There was no recent leasing in the subject building.
+The Board is not convinced that the rental analysis is thorough enough to support a typical rent of \$8.50 per square foot.